STAT2255/2023/notes/note01-1_VirtualEnvironment.md

 ## Activating virtual environments

 After the above creation, we have new virtual environments.
-Using `shell conda env list` you can see the new names.
+Using `conda env list` you can see the new names.
 The environment that has asterisk indicates the active environment we are in.
 This means we are still in the base environment.
 To use the newly created virtual environment, we need to activate